-- Wait until the fire has burned right down to its glowing embers or the flue temperature has dropped to 300 °F (if you own a stove thermometer) before reloading.
+- Wait until the fire has burned down to glowing embers or until flue temperature drops to 300 °F before reloading with at least a couple of logs each time.

 - Open vents slightly after adding more logs for better combustion, then close them after several minutes.